dpk-a7/K8s-Learning/README.md

     - Disaster recovery - Backup and restore
     - Hardware resouce management for each pods

+# Advantages of K8s compared to others like AWS, Azure services
+- Replication is easier
+- Self-healing of K8s (Recreation of died Pod)
+- Smart scheduling (K8s finds best Node to run the created Pod)

 #### Kubernetes Architecture

 - **Master Node:**